Ashfaq03/Image-Slider/README.md

 1. Download or clone the project repository.
 2. Open the `index.html` file in any web browser.
-3. Ensure that all images are placed in the `/images` folder to load correctly.
+3. Ensure that all images are placed in the `/assets` folder to load correctly.

 ## File Structure
-    Image-Slider
+    Image-Slider/
         │
         ├── index.html
         ├── styles.css
         ├── script.js
         ├── README.md
-        └── assets
+        └── assets/
             ├── cap1.jpg
             ├── cap2.jpg
             ├── ironman1.jpg